idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 - Check for the maximum number of characters in the target segments (menu QA > Maximum segment length check).
 - Check for the consistency of non-translatable fragments in the source and target segments (menu QA > Non-translatable fragments check).

+The new build (**2018061501**) of update 10 is available.
+It adds the editor's support for the Windows context menu key found on some keyboards.

+The issue with double percentage symbol for context matches in the Matchboard is fixed in the latest build (**2018062001**).

 ## 2018 Akua Update 9 (20180604)

 - The status of the current segment in Layout 6 Compact is displayed in the corner of the editor.